MasX/anki-mcp-server-docker/README.md

 # Anki MCP Server

 An MCP server implementation that connects to a locally running Anki, providing card review and creation.
+The dockerfile wraps an MCPO server.

 This server is designed to work with the [Anki desktop app](https://apps.ankiweb.net/) and the [Anki-Connect](https://foosoft.net/projects/anki-connect/) add-on.

 Make sure you have the add-on installed before using.
+You can verify that it's running correctly by visiting http://localhost:8765.

 ## Resources
 - **anki://search/deckcurrent**